 Luksyte believes her research shows that hiring and retaining overqualified people could be a competitive advantage, if done right.

 "A fruitful strategy could be one that involves improving aspects of job complexity, such as freedom to make decisions, work structure, participative decision making, heightened responsibility for outcomes or results, and communication with others," Luksyte said.

-She suggested assigning overqualified employees mentoring responsibilities for newly hired staff or asking them to lead a workplace quality improvement team.
+She suggested assigning overqualified employees or asking them to lead a workplace quality improvement team.